thorchain/docs/thornodes/kubernetes/setup-digital-ocean.md

 doctl kubernetes cluster kubeconfig save <cluster_name>
 ```

-If you receive a permission denied error with a warning from snap, do what it says in the error:
+If you receive a permission denied error with a warning from snap, do what it says in the warning:
 ```text
 sudo snap connect doctl:kube-config doctl kubernetes cluster kubeconfig save <cluster_name>